Obvio

 Obvio and AEvent are like a match made in heaven for your multi-day online events!

-You get the abilities of Obvio to create an interactive dashboard and interaction level unheard of with how they're able to create their online events.
-Pair that with AEvent's Omni-Channel Behavior based messaging abilities, along with total Automation of the event presentation's itself, well your challenge just got a WHOLE LOT EASIER!
+Pair that with AEvent's Omni-Channel Behavior-based messaging abilities, along with total automation of the event presentation itself; well, your challenge just got a WHOLE LOT EASIER!

 Delivery Platform: